Frequently asked questions

 Do you offer in-person therapy?
 Where is your office located?

 Yes.
-In-person therapy is available by appointment in Fair Lawn, NJ (Bergen County).
-Our office serves clients from nearby communities, including Paramus, Glen Rock, Teaneck, Bergenfield, New Milford, Englewood, Clifton, Passaic, and surrounding areas.
-We also offer telehealth for clients anywhere in New Jersey and New York.
+I provide in-person therapy services by appointment in Fair Lawn, NJ, serving clients across Bergen County and nearby communities, including Paramus, Glen Rock, Ridgewood, Teaneck, Bergenfield, New Milford, Englewood, Hackensack, Clifton, and Passaic.
+I also provide telehealth therapy services for clients anywhere in New Jersey and New York.

 Who do you work with?